Denver >Arts & Entertainment > Rack & Rye Gastropub

 For the main meal we all shared several of the panini sandwiches.
 The Korean Reuben (I think was called) was a nice fusion blend and we also enjoyed the pork belly as well.
 The real find was the Asian Philly though be careful of the wasabi!
 The only minor complaint was the choice of beef used for the Steak Frites.
 For $19 I would expect a better cut of meat, though the flavors were excellent.

-This restaurant is in the old Purple Martini space so the location is great as a starting point for your evening.
+Once was enough – This restaurant is in the old Purple Martini space so the location is great as a starting point for your evening.

 Unfortunately this is where the compliments end.